-The best 'treatment of AKI is prevention.
+The best 'treatment' of AKI is prevention.
 NICE guidance reflects this, with the emphasis being on identification of patients at risk.
 Close monitoring of urinary output and creatinine levels for these patients allows early detection.
 Avoidance of nephrotoxic drugs and iodinated contrast agents in these patients reduces the risk of them developing AKI.
 All acutely ill patients in hospital should be closely monitored for signs of developing AKI.

 At-risk patients who need iodinated contrast agents should be offered intravenous volume expansion with isotonic sodium bicarbonate or 0.9% sodium chloride to reduce the risks of developing AKI.